Helen Whitener: Personal life

-She is the first African-American, LGBTQ judge in Washington and second African-American member of the Washington Supreme Court after Charles Z. Smith.
-She is disabled.
-Whitener is co-chair of the Washington State Minority and Justice Commission.
+She is the first African-American, LGBTQ judge in Washington and second African-American member of the Washington Supreme Court after Charles Z. Smith, as well as the fourth immigrant-born justice in the state She is disabled, having a hereditary degenerative back condition that she had reconstructive back surgery for in 2023.
+Whitener is co-chair of the Washington State Minority and Justice Commission and the Disability Justice Task Force.

-Whitner is married to Lynn Rainey, a fellow graduate of the Seattle University School of Law and an LGBTQ activist.
+Whitener is married to Lynn Rainey, a fellow graduate of the Seattle University School of Law and an LGBTQ activist.
+Rainy was a part of the U.S. Army medical Service until 2004 where she would go on to obtain her legal degree from Seattle University a few years later in 2007.